zwave-js/node-zwave-js/packages/core/api.md

     readonly status: NodeStatus;
 }

-// Warning: (ae-missing-release-tag) "LOG_PREFIX_WIDTH" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LOG_PREFIX_WIDTH" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const LOG_PREFIX_WIDTH = 20;

-// Warning: (ae-missing-release-tag) "LOG_WIDTH" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LOG_WIDTH" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const LOG_WIDTH = 80;

-// Warning: (ae-missing-release-tag) "LogConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LogConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface LogConfig {